mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 Considering that we can assume that the target came in touch with someone met online after visiting the previously cited websites and contacted him/her via email in order to purchase an owl.

-The trader sent her some snowy owls available for purchase at the moment of contact.
+The trader sent her some photos of snowy owls available for purchase at the moment of contact.

 ## User activity [ 1/28/2017 ]